chuckstack/chuckstack.github.io/src-ls/blog.md

 Reduce costs...
 Reduce complexity...
 Use existing talent (skills and knowledge) to provide services to a global workforce.

 This post helps you create a simple and effective hybrid cloud infrastructure to support your organization.
-I cannot put into how excited I am to prescribe such a solution.
+I cannot put into words how excited I am to prescribe such a solution.
 I hope this helps...

 [Read more...](./blog-incus-netbird-phoenixnap.md)